animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 - used to nod/wave at me in our apartment complex when I was a kid walking back from the bus,
 - got registered as a sex-offender because of internet child porn,
 - depended on his 80-something year-old mom to take care of him to function,
-- was an alcoholic,
+- was an alcoholic and chain-smoker,
-- chain-smoked,
 - constantly made our whole apartment hallway reek of pee and cigarettes,
 - smelled like pee and cigarettes, and, interestingly,